Manto Tshabalala-Msimang: Scandal

 On 12 August 2007, four days after the controversial dismissal of her deputy minister, Nozizwe Madlala-Routledge, the Sunday Times ran an article titled "Manto's hospital booze binge" about a previous hospital stay in 2005 for a shoulder operation.
 The article alleged that she sent hospital workers out to fetch wine, whisky and food items, in one case at 1:30 am.
 Tshabalala-Msimang threatened legal action against the newspaper on the grounds that they were in possession of her medical records.
 The paper defended its statements, stating that "a retraction was not under consideration".
 The article also reported speculation among "many top medical experts at state and private institutions, who refused to be named as they feared retribution from the health ministry" that her liver condition was alcohol-induced cirrhosis.

 According to a Sunday Times article titled "Manto: A Drunk and a Thief" published on 19 August 2007, the minister was a convicted thief who had stolen patient items at a hospital in Botswana, and had been deported from Botswana and declared a prohibited immigrant.

 ANC politics and replacement as Health Minister

 With the endorsement of Jacob Zuma's supporters, Tshabalala-Msimang was re-elected to the ANC's 80-member National Executive Committee in December 2007 in 55th place, with 1,591 votes.

 Mbeki was forced to resign by the ANC in September 2008.
 When his successor, Kgalema Motlanthe, took office on 25 September 2008, he moved Tshabalala-Msimang to the post of Minister in the Presidency, appointing Barbara Hogan to replace her as Minister of Health.

-Tshabalala-Msimang was not included in the first Cabinet of President Jacob Zuma, announced on 10 May 2009.
+Tshabalala-Msimang was not included in the first Cabinet of President Zuma, announced on 10 May 2009.

 Death

 Tshabalala-Msimang died on 16 December 2009 at the Wits University Donald Gordon Medical Centre and Medi-Clinic ICU.
 Her doctor, Professor Jeff Wing, announced that she died due to complications arising from a liver transplant.

-Political opponents and friends alike expressed shock at the announcement of her death: